Foley-ops/CodeSense/README.md

-# GPT-Challenges
+# CodeQuest

-Welcome to GPT-Challenges, your one-stop destination for diverse coding challenges!
-Curated with the assistance of OpenAI's GPT, this repository blossoms with solutions and challenges spanning multiple programming languages.
+Welcome to CodeQuest, your one-stop destination for diverse coding challenges!
+Curated from youtube, various websites, and OpenAI's GPT, this repository blossoms with solutions and challenges spanning multiple programming languages.
 Whether you're taking your first steps in coding or you're a veteran seeking fresh puzzles, there's something here for everyone.

 Driven by a vision to make programming accessible and enjoyable for all, I've committed to adding at least one challenge daily.
 It's not just about improving coding skills, but about building a community that learns, grows, and thrives together.
-Through GPT-Challenges, I aim to simplify complex concepts, share the joy of problem-solving, and ignite the spark of programming in everyone.
+Through CodeQuest, I aim to simplify complex concepts, share the joy of problem-solving, and ignite the spark of programming in everyone.

 This repository is thoughtfully organized by programming language, ensuring a smooth learning curve for enthusiasts across all domains.